chaoss/grimoirelab-perceval/README.md

-    phabricator      Fetch tasks from a Phabricator site pipermail        Fetch messages from a Pipermail archiver redmine          Fetch issues from a Redmine server stackexchange    Fetch questions from StackExchange sites
+    phabricator      Fetch tasks from a Phabricator site pipermail        Fetch messages from a Pipermail archiver redmine          Fetch issues from a Redmine server rss              Fetch entries from a RSS feed server stackexchange    Fetch questions from StackExchange sites
     supybot          Fetch messages from Supybot log files telegram         Fetch messages from the Telegram server